 (Photo Credit: duncan c Via Flickr Creative Commons)

-There is definitely an appetite for psychology amongst the general public and it's something I've seen increasing.
+There is definitely an appetite for psychology among the general public and it's something I've seen increasing.
 I think that there are often two images of psychologists - as therapists or as people doing research on topics which are fairly inconsequential, because these are often reported in the media.

 I'm not sure that everyone realizes the range of topics that psychological research covers and that how relevant it can be to society and social policy in particular.
 Policy committees and enquiries are far more likely to take advice from economists, for example, than psychologists.
 I think psychologists need to do more to engage with the public and get their research out there so that it's used.